MariusMaur/simpledenovotranscripts/README.md

 In the example above:
 - `species1`, `species2`, and `species3` are the identifiers for different species or samples.
-- The paths `/path/to/species1_R1.fastq`, `/path/to/species1_R2.fastq`, etc., are the file paths to the paired-end reads for the corresponding species.
+- The paths `/path/to/species1_R1.fastq`, `/path/to/species1_R2.fastq`, etc., are the file paths to the paired-end reads for the corresponding sample.
-- The optional `long_reads` column is for long-read sequencing data, and not every species might have this.
+- The optional `long_reads` column is for long-read sequencing data.

 ## Full help